Hearth and Home Vol. 6: Where We Shine

 I am wishing you all a blessed and beautiful New Moon in Leo and Happy Eclipse!
 This New Moon marks the final leg of the Eclipse Magic rituals I have performed for a handful of gorgeous souls.
-I am always so honored when people ask me to create ceremony on their behalf, especially when they themselves are seasoned sacred arts practitioners.
+I am always so honored when people ask me to create a ceremony on their behalf, especially when they themselves are seasoned sacred arts practitioners.

 If you would like a New Moon blessing for Leo, you can snag one here; and if you want an eclipse blessing, I have one here.
 As I have written elsewhere, I see eclipses as the best time to break patterns.
-For me, that is also what get-aways and vacations are also really useful for.
+For me, that is also what get-aways and vacations are also really useful.
 For the last month and change, my family has been in our home away from home in Northern New Mexico.
 We have had the privilege of taking this time out (and getting away from the INSANE south-central Texas heat) for a couple of years now.

-For the boys this time away from and outside of our usual routine means that there is a lot of unscheduled outdoor playtime – something that I think is deeply endangered in the lives of far too many children.
-Heath had the one month old version of outside playtime – hanging on the porch in his bassinet and allowing all of our friends and family who visited to love on him!
-For my husband and myself, I see this time as a needed break from our routine – not because we want to “get away from it all” – when you love your work and love your people like we do there is nothing to get away from – but because it allows us to learn from the interruption to our usual flow.
+For the boys, this time away from and outside of our usual routine means that there is a lot of unscheduled outdoor playtime – something that I think is deeply endangered in the lives of far too many children.
+Heath had the one-month-old version of outside playtime – hanging on the porch in his bassinet and allowing all of our friends and family who visited to love on him!
+For my husband and myself, I see this time as a needed break from our routine – not because we want to “get away from it all” – when you love your work and love your people as we do there is nothing to get away from – but because it allows us to learn from the interruption to our usual flow.
 Here are some of the things I remembered this time around:

 - Traveling with a newborn baby is actually easier than you might think.

 - Carrying ritual goods on the road can be trickier than you might think.